 PCHS staff participates in various community planning committees and events to promote a healthy community here in the Kitsap, Mason, and Olympic Peninsula areas.

 *Peninsula Community Health Services is a Health Center Program grantee under 42 U.S.C.
 254b, and a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n).

-*Peninsula Community Health Services is an FTCA-deemed facility and has been awarded Patient-Centered Medical Home recognition by the Accreditation Association for Ambulatory Health Care.
+*Peninsula Community Health Services has been awarded Patient-Centered Medical and Dental Home recognition by the Accreditation Association for Ambulatory Health Care.